rexshijaku/sql-to-ci-builder/README.md

 3) Creator - which orchestrates the process between Extractors and Builders in order to produce parts of Query Builder.

 ### Known issues
-It is not tested in all cases.
+- It is not tested in all cases.
 They should be added.
-Poor error handling.
+- Poor error handling.

 ### Contributions
-Feel free to contribute.
-Either on development or testing.
+Feel free to contribute on development, testing or eventual bug reporting.

 ### Support
 For general questions about Yazan - SQL-To-CI-Builder, tweet at @rexshijaku or write me an email on rexhepshijaku@gmail.com.